Maria Power is the principal engineer for Accelerator Control Systems at Argonne National Laboratory.

 As a child, I became interested in the newest “video” games (handhelds and Pong) and this interest continued into high school when we began to use computers for Geometry class.
 Then I received a Commodore VIC20 for Christmas and I began learning BASIC programming.
-This led to the decision to major in Computer Science in college.
-At my brother’s encouragement, I applied to and was accepted to -the Illinois Institute of Technology and not only studied my ‘craft’ but also learned about the many other Engineering fields available.
+This led to the decision to major in computer science in college.
+With my brother’s encouragement, I applied to and was accepted to Illinois Institute of Technology and not only studied my ‘craft’ but also learned about the many other Engineering fields available.

 2) What excites you about your work at the Energy Department?